mongodb/mongo-scala-driver/docs/reference/content/bson/macros.md

 ## Sealed classes and ADTs

-Hierarchical class structures are supported via sealed classes.
-Each subclass is handled specifically by the generated codec, so you only need create a `CodecProvider` for the parent sealed class.
+Hierarchical class structures are supported via sealed traits and classes.
+Each subclass is handled specifically by the generated codec, so you only need create a `CodecProvider` for the parent sealed trait/class.
 Internally an extra field (`_t`) is stored alongside the data so that the correct subclass can be hydrated when decoding the data.
 Below is an example of a tree like structure containing branch and leaf nodes: